-Tell students that the only groundrule they do have for this lesson is that they may not speak while they go around the room and write the characteristics.
-Answer any questions, then ask students to come up and get a marker.
+Tell students that the only groundrule they have for this lesson is that they may not speak while they go around the room and write the characteristics.
+Answer any questions.
+Next ask students to come up and get a marker.
 As they do that, walk over to the remaining flipchart sheets and unfold them, revealing the headers on each sheet.
 As students get started, remind them that they need to do the activity in silence.

-Note to the Teacher: Depending upon what's generated on the lists, some students may react audibly - they might laugh, or say something, or gasp.
-Gently remind them when that happens to try to stay quiet as they do the work.
+Note to the Teacher: Depending upon what's generated on the lists, some students may react audibly - they might laugh, say something, or gasp.
+When that happens, gently remind them to try to stay quiet as they do the work.